The Peaceful personality type is one of the most rare and misunderstood types.

 There are many famous people who have a Peaceful personality type.

-Some of these people include Mahatma Gandhi, Nelson Mandela, and the Dalai Lama.
+Some of these people include Mahatma Gandhi, Nelson Mandela, and Martin Luther King Jr.

 Each of these individuals is known for their ability to bring people together and create peace.